earwig/git-repo-updater/README.md

     gitup ~/repos

-to automatically update all git repositories in that directory.
+to automatically update all git repositories in that directory and its subdirectories.

 To add a bookmark (or bookmarks), either of these will work: